teamconclude/blueprints/README.md

 invited to all activities.
 - Notifications will be posted in the parent channel when an activity is created and concluded.

-For example, @patricia install the *incident* blueprint in the #ict-incidents channel:
+For example, @patricia install the *incident* blueprint in the #incidents channel:
 - @patricia will become the default owner.
-- All members of #ict-incidents will be invited to #_ict-incidents-1, ..-2 etc.
+- All members of #incidents will be invited to #_incidents-1, ..-2 etc.
-- Notifications will be posted in #ict-incidents.
+- Notifications will be posted in #incidents.

 #### JSON Representation